Section 5.6 – Cross Country State Championship

 Primary Multi Class events run over a distance of 2km for all ages (i.e. 8/9, 10, 11, 12/13 yrs).
 The Championship convener can combine and/or separate Athletes in Multi Class events based on the number of entries in age groups and gender.

-Qualifying standards are used in determining eligibility to compete at the NSW PSSA State Cross Country Championship for Athletes in Multi Class events.
-NSW PSSA State Cross Country Championship standards are adapted from the School Sport Australia (SSA) qualifying standards to compete at National Championships.
+- Suggested qualifying standards are provided to assist associations in determining athlete progression in Multi Class events to the NSW PSSA State Cross Country Championship.
+NSW PSSA State Cross Country Championship suggested qualifying standards are adapted from the School Sport Australia (SSA) qualifying standards.

-- 8/9 years age category is provided a 30 second addition to the standard for the 10 years age category
+- 8/9 years age category is provided a 20% addition to the SSA qualifying standards for the 10 years age category

 Placings for Primary events will be determined using Baseline Performancee. comparing the athlete’s time to the Athletics Australia 1500m Baseline Performance for their classification and determining the percentage.
 All percentages for all classifications will be calculated and the highest percentage wins, second highest second etc. The calculation method for placings may change to be aligned to the School Sport Australia Multi Class event calculation system.